Summary of “The Gut Health Protocol”

 The full version of “The Gut Health Protocol – Second Edition” is available on Amazon in both Paperback and Kindle formats.
 What follows is a summary of the book’s “Kill” phase, followed by the book’s Table of Contents.

-Along with an easy to understand narrative and protocol, the book contains summaries and links to 1,200 scientific studies that provide evidence for the protocol’s efficacy.
+Along with an easy to understand narrative and protocol, the book contains summaries and links to over 1,200 scientific studies that provide evidence for the protocol’s efficacy.
 The actual protocol is in plain language and easy to understand.
 It is the product of over three years of reader suggestions after draft versions were posted to our Facebook group and comments on the first edition.
-If you need more evidence of efficacy see some of the many testimonials it has received.
+If you need more evidence of efficacy see some just a few of the many testimonials it has received.
 It is my hope that this book will serve as a valuable tool in your quest to restore your gut to normal and help you to go armed with great information the next time you visit your doctor.

 This summary is intended to give people a basic protocol that they can use to improve their gut health and assist with treating a bacterial or yeast imbalance.
 The actual book offers far more detail and plans tailored to specific conditions, such as Small Intestinal Bacterial Overgrowth (SIBO), Small Intestine Fungal Overgrowth (SIFO, or Intestinal Candida), SIBO-C (constipation), IBS, Acid Reflux, h.Pylori, etc. With research studies quoted every step of the way.
 The full book also includes recipes, instructions, and references that will greatly ease the burden of this, or any, such protocol.